 *Covered Individual – Any person who is required to submit a statement of financial interests, including: faculty members; study team members (including students and post-graduate trainees); individuals who may influence the negotiation or execution of research or technology licensing agreements; Institutional Review Board (IRB) members; Institutional Animal Care and Use Committee (IACUC) members; and Conflict of Interest Committee (COI Committee) members.

 Do I get a certificate of completion?

 Yes.
 A personalized certificate is generated for training courses.
-The user should keep a copy for their records since the IRB does not keep copies of training certificates.
+The user should keep a copy for their records since the HRPP does not keep copies of training certificates.

 How long does the training take?

 HSP and GCP training can take the user up to 3 hours, depending on the level of experience with human subject’s research.
 HIPAA Research can take up to 30 minutes and COI training typically takes 10 to 15 minutes.

 Can I complete CITI training in several sessions?

 Yes.
 You can leave and come back to the website using your CITI username and password.